egorovsa/isomorphic-react-mvc/README.md

 		description: 'This is a simple page description'
 	});
 }

 ```
 By the way firstParam and secondParam went from the url
 ```
 "/pages/simple/1/a/param"
 ```

-Or if you don't want to pass sync params to the view component just use
+If you don't want to pass sync params to the view component just use
 ```typescript
 public simple() {
 	return this.render(SimplePageComponent, {